lightning/bolts/07-routing-gossip.md

   bits it sets.
   - SHOULD not announce a Tor v2 onion service.
   - MUST NOT announce more than one `type 5` DNS hostname.
+  - If it includes `option_will_fund`:
+    - MAY include multiple lease types, if it supports them.
+    - MAY include multiple lease rates for every lease type it supports.
+    - SHOULD NOT include more than 10 different lease rates.

 The receiving node:
   - if `node_id` is NOT a valid compressed public key: